In this section, you will learn how to deal with entities and slot values provided by your users.

 name to get the input with both Alexa and Google requests:

-Since v2.3.0 we support input validation, which allows you to register multiple validators per input in your intent.
+Jovo input validation allows you to register multiple validators per input in your handlers.

 After defining your schema, where you define how you want to validate your inputs for the current intent, the core function of input validation